Coaching Actuaries gives you the tools to study smarter and pass the Probability Exam.

 30 Computer-based, multiple-choice questions

 None.
 P is an ideal first exam for aspiring actuaries, along with Exam FM.
-You should be familiar with calculus, however.
-Students who struggle with double integrations will find Exam P to be extra challenging.
+Note that P requires knowledge of basic univariate calculus.

 P is offered 6 times per year in the odd months (January, March, etc.).

 Learn more about how to register for official SOA exams on their website.